 - Test score.
 An official test score report for the SAT Reasoning Test, including the student-written essay, or for both the ACT Assessment and the ACT Writing Test.
 Scores must be sent directly from the testing agency to be considered official.

-- The application processing fee or a request for a fee waiver.
+- Fee or waiver request.
+The application processing fee or a request for a fee waiver.